-Missing Freeview channels on BT TV
+Missing Freeview channels on EE TV

 If you're experiencing problems with missing channels once you've set-up your box, try the following: